David Neo: Military career

 Neo enlisted into the Singapore Armed Forces (SAF) in 1996 and served in the Singapore Army as a Commando officer.

-Throughout his military career, he has held many appointments and roles, from command tours to staff appointments.
-The staff appointments include: Training Development Officer from April 2001 to December 2002; Staff Officer (Plans)/Joint Operations Department from November 2004 to August 2006; Chairman, SICUS Committee NDP 2008 from August 2007 to August 2008; Deputy Director (Planning)/Head of Strategic Plans from January 2010 to June 2012; Chairman, Show Committee NDP 2014; Head of Joint Plans and Transformation Department from October 2014 to July 2016; Director of Joint Operations from May 2019 to March 2021; and Deputy Secretary (Technology) in March 2021.

 As Head of Joint Plans and Transformation Department and Director of Joint Operations, he had overseen the SAF's contributions to the national fight against COVID-19.

-His command appointments include: Company Commander, 5th Company, 1st Commando Battalion from May 2003 to November 2004; Commanding Officer, 1st Battalion, Singapore Guards from January 2008 to December 2009; Commander, 2nd Singapore Infantry Brigade from August 2013 to October 2014; Commander, 3rd Division from July 2018 to June 2019.

-On 10 March 2022, he succeeded Goh Si Hou as the Chief of Army.
-On 1 July, Neo was promoted to the rank of Major-General.

-Neo stepped down from his position of Chief of Army with Commander of 3rd Singapore Division, Cai Dexian, taking over on 21 March 2025, sparking speculation that he would contest in the 2025 Singaporean general election.
+On 10 March 2022, Neo succeeded Goh Si Hou as the Chief of Army.
+On 1 July, he was promoted to the rank of Major-General.
+On 21 March 2025, Neo resigned his position of Chief of Army; he was replaced by Commander of 3rd Singapore Division Cai Dexian.